go-task/task/docs/docs/styleguide.md

       - echo '{{.MESSAGE}}'
 ```

-This convention is also used by most people for any Go templating.
+This convention is also commonly used in templates for the Go programming

-## Separate task name words with a dash
+language.

+## Use kebab case for task names

 ```yaml
 # bad